top of page

 • What happens when followers can contribute too in partnered dancing?
 And how can leaders learn to listen — not just execute moves, but engage by listening?
 In this session, we explore the shared responsibility and expression.
 The result?
 A conversation in your partner dance.
 (Max.
 6 couples)

 • Curious what SwingConnect could bring to your local community?
-I’m now offering on‑location sessions or workshops — from taster classes to themed sessions tailored to your group.
+I’m now offering on‑location sessions or workshops — from themed SwingConnect sessions to specific tailored workshops to your group.
 Reach out with your request or ideas.
 I’d love to hear what you have in mind!

 • Do you have a specific topic you/your partner/your friends want to work on?
 Or want to start Lindy Hop without committing to a regular class?
 Reach out with your request or ideas – I’d love to hear what you have in mind!